dimanikulin/dimanikulin/content/InterestingFacts.md

 - Six is the smallest perfect number, which means that the sum of its factors (1, 2, and 3) equals 6.;
 - The average human hand has six bones in each finger, except for the thumb, which has two bones;
 - I have reached the 6th Anniversary in GlobalLogic recently.

+Are there other facts?

+Something else? please share in comments other facts.

 <img src="./Images/GL6Years.png" alt="GL6Years" />